Moka pots have long been a favorite among coffee enthusiasts, known for making rich and flavorful espresso-like brews right on your stovetop.

 This ensures that your coffee maintains its flavor and eliminates any unpleasant taste from the minerals present in regular tap water.

-Aside from removing impurities, room-temperature filtered water is ideal for use in Moka Pots because it optimizes the extraction of coffee flavors without adverse effects on the brew time.
+Aside from removing impurities, room-temperature filtered water is ideal for Pots because it optimizes the extraction of coffee flavors without adverse effects on the brew time.

 Also, using hot or boiling water to fill the reservoir could damage seals or gaskets due to sudden thermal shock.